Formula 1 2018 WDC Odds Favor Lewis Hamilton Over Sebastian Vettel, Max Verstappen For F1 Championship

 ”Obviously I am here to try to win races and win championships, so it is far from ideal.
 But this is how it turned out to be.
 I can live with it, but it is not why I am here.”

 As for the latest future odds to win the Formula World Driver’s Championship in 2018, Raikkonen finds himself listed seventh overall with 33 to 1 odds.
-He’s behind fellow Ferrari driver Sebastian Vettel who is a much stronger favorite at 3 to 1.
+He’s behind fellow Ferrari driver Sebastian Vettel, who is a much stronger favorite at 3 to 1.
 Vettel only trails the man who is now reigning champion, Lewis Hamilton (7/5).

 Formula 1 WDC 2018 Odds